ruturajjadhav07/Java/Java Core/Methods/README.md

 ## Static Method
 *It is same like Public method but you dont need to create a object to access Static method.*
-*When static method is declared it is automatically related to main class*
+*When static method is declared it is automatically related to main class.*